Tennis Rules- Applicable for Coed Tennis

 Changing Ends: Player(s) change ends at odd numbered games.
 In a tie-breaker players change ends after every six points played.

 Teams are expected to be at the courts and ready to begin play at the time designated on the schedule.
-To start the match each team must have enough players to fill the positions for four matches.
+To start the match each team must have enough players to fill the positions for three matches.
 If a team is waiting: at the designated starting time for higher ranked players to arrive then no match in that category may begin, but, other matches may start; 15 to 29 minutes after the designated starting time for higher ranked players then the available players must move to fill the roster from the #1 rank downward, forfeit the lower ranked matches and begin play in the other matches immediately; at 30 minutes after the designated starting time, then play must begin using those players in the highest ranking matches and all others must be forfeited unless the late arriving players meet.
 If a team has fewer players, then the start of the game will be delayed until enough players to meet the minimum arrive.
-However, if the late team does not have enough players for four matches up to 15 minutes after the original starting time, then in each unstarted match the late teams lose the first two games and service goes to their opponent.
+However, if the late team does not have enough players for three matches up to 15 minutes after the original starting time, then in each unstarted match the late teams lose the first two games and service goes to their opponent.
 Also, there will be no time provided for warm-up for late arriving players.
 After 30 minutes past the scheduled starting time if the team does not have players for the other matches they are defaulted.

 All undergraduate students and persons officially associated with the residential college who meet general eligibility requirements except varsity tennis award winners and current varsity, junior varsity and freshmen team players and all graduate students are eligible to participate.
 Current players are those who practiced, played or are on the active rosters after September 25.
 Any instance involving special exceptions requires a review by the Intramural Director or the Athletic Secretaries Ad Hoc Eligibility Committee.